AI-Gateway

 The rapid pace of AI advances demands experimentation-driven approaches for organizations to remain at the forefront of the industry.
 With AI steadily becoming a game-changer for an array of sectors, maintaining a fast-paced innovation trajectory is crucial for businesses aiming to leverage its full potential.

 AI services are predominantly accessed via APIs, underscoring the essential need for a robust and efficient API management strategy.
-This strategy is instrumental for maintaining control and governance over the consumption of AI services.
+This strategy is instrumental for maintaining control and governance over the consumption of AI models, data and tools.

 With the expanding horizons of AI services and their seamless integration with APIs, there is a considerable demand for a comprehensive AI Gateway pattern, which broadens the core principles of API management.
 Aiming to accelerate the experimentation of advanced use cases and pave the road for further innovation in this rapidly evolving field.
 The well-architected principles of the AI Gateway provides a framework for the confident deployment of Intelligent Apps into production.